nathanlogie/neuro_arcade/docs/structure.md

 ### Client [React]

-Our client uses React JS to structure the frontend of the website.
-React provides modularity, it helps with separation of concerns and makes the structure of the code easier to understand.
+Our client uses React JS to provide modularity for the frontend of the website.
+It helps with separation of concerns and makes the structure of the code easier to understand.
 It does so through the use of components.

+Components return a JSX element.
+JSX is an extension of the javascript language commonly used in React projects, and it contains HTML like elements.
+It allows for the creation of DOM trees.

+Each page in our app corresponds to a component in our app directory.
+Helper components are located in the component directory.

+Our React App handles URLs using react-router-dom (see [index.js](../neuro_arcade/reactapp/src/index.js)).
+It creates routes to each page then renders the documents.

 [More on the React Client](client.md)